secretsystems/one_line_dero_node/README.md

 # one_line_dero_node

 Basically the easiest way to launch a node is to have a script do it for you.
-And so have your terminal echo all the commands you give it and append them into an file called `installnode.sh`.
+And so, have your terminal echo all the commands you give it and append them into an file called `installnode.sh`.
 Then make that file executable and run it.

+But seeing as that's a lot of typing.
+Just curl the templates I already made into your terminal.
 Simple as...

 # linux